ndrada/vscode-pet/purrgrammer/README.md

 - 🌚 one-click dark mode toggle (will remember your choice for next time)
 - ⚡️ super lightweight & responsive
 - 📍 place it wherever you like in your vscode

+### Latest Update -v0.0.5
+- added click sound for start/pause/reset
+- removed auto start for all sessions to give users more control

+> Update inspired by user feedback

 ---